ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 java -jar target/STTApplication-0.0.1-SNAPSHOT.jar
 ```
 The application will listen on port 8080.
-Access the application in your browser at the following URL.
+Access the application in your browser using the following URL.
 ```
 http://localhost:8080
 ```

 ## Run in Kubernetes
+As an alternative to running the application on your local machine, in this

 ### 1. Build an Image.
 Here is a simple docker file we used to build a docker image.
 ```